nedbat/dinghy/README.rst

 - No activity is reported for bot users.
 Some applications act as real users, but should be ignored anyway.
 You can list those user names that should be ignored in the ``ignore_users`` setting.

+- Items can have an explicit title set with the ``title:`` setting.

 - Options for organization projects include: